Specialized Instruction, Student Profile, Tuition, and More

 We have a deliberately small community with a 1:10 staff-to-student ratio; that small ratio enables us to flexibly group students.

-We will cap at 30 students per grade up to 210 students, when we expand to 5-12th grade.
+For the 2018-2019 school year, we'll cap at 60 students.
+Our ten-year plan is to grow up to 30 students per grade for a maximum of 240 students, when we expand to 5-12th grade.

 Why that number?
 Based on the Dunbar number, we’ll cap at 120 students in MS and 120 in HS.
 The idea is that individuals can maintain up to 150 social relationships.
 We want to keep the school small, so that all the students and staff know one another.
 Also, for the type of learning we’re doing, the school has to stay small.